kwshi/slick/docs/tutorial.md

 `<function>`.
 That's because we can't print the description of all functions, so we don't bother even for the functions we could print (like `\x -> x`).

-Second, the type assigned to the function is `∀ α10. (α10 -> α10)`.
-If you
-aren't familiar with other functional programming languages like Haskell or OCaml, this will seem intimidating.
+Second, the type assigned to the function is `α10 -> α10`.
+If you aren't familiar with other functional programming languages like Haskell or OCaml, this will seem intimidating.
 Let's break it down, piece-by-piece.

-`∀ α10`.
-This is read as "for all `α10`".
+`α10`.
 The `α10` is known as a type variable.
 Its number is nothing special, it's just a unique identifier so if we have multiple type variables (like `α10` and `α11`) we can differentiate them.
 Type variables are like regular variables in a program, except their values range over _types_.
 So `α10` could take on the value `String` or `Int`.

-Putting this together, what this means is that in the type `∀ α10. (α10 -> α10)`,
-`α10` can be any type.
+This means is that in the type `α10 -> α10`, `α10` can be any type.

 `(α10 -> α10)`.
 This is where things get especially wonky.
 That arrow indicates a function.
 The left side of the arrow is its input and the right side is its